HowardLiYH/MAS_For_Finance/README.md

          - Integrate with [**Back-Trader**](https://github.com/mementum/backtrader) for backtesting (More details incoming)
             - PNL can be determined on the total account value
             - Use August for Validation and September for Test

+   - Further in the future
+      - **Compare the market interpretability of different LLMs on Trader**
+         - Evidence shows DeepSeek performs the best and OpenAI performs the worst when assigned to discretionary trading tasks